professorhantzen/rfcs/0001-interledger-architecture/0001-interledger-architecture.md

 Connectors *peer* with one another to exchange information used to determine the best route for a payment.

-**Interledger ensures that senders' funds are safe throughout an multi-hop payment and cannot be stolen by faulty or malicious connectors (see [Interledger Security](#interledger-security)).**
+**Interledger ensures that senders' funds are safe throughout a multi-hop payment and cannot be stolen by faulty or malicious connectors (see [Interledger Security](#interledger-security)).**

 ### The Interledger